Insurance & Finance Jargon Buster

 The non-renewal of a policy for any reason.
 This occurs at the end of the policy agreement.

 Alterations made to a car that aren’t the manufacturer’s original specifications.
-The Modifications can affect the price you are quoted as they could increase the chance of the car being stolen or involved in and accident.
+The modifications can affect the price you are quoted as they could increase the chance of the car being stolen or involved in and accident.
 Some insurers may not cover certain modifications.

 A named driver is someone who is insured to drive the vehicle, in which another person (the main driver) does the majority of the driving.